The Difference Between Self Confidence and Self Esteem

 by Tali Weissberger, based on the The ADHD Guide: Unshakable Self Confidence & Self Esteem – with Dr. Miriam Reiss

 Self-confidence is how you project yourself to other people.
 An expert golfer may feel very confident in their ability to play golf.
 Golf is a skill they have acquired through practice.
 You can build confidence through a skill set.
-You can develop confidence further through practice and accomplishments others see.
-Confidence is something you feel inside.
-Something other people notice in you.
+You can develop your confidence further through practice and accomplishments others see.
+Confidence is something you feel inside, something other people notice in you.

 Where You Get Self-Esteem